djknit/React-Portfolio/README.md

 ## Project Goals
 * Create a React app using the code from my current portfolio.
   * Begin by mostly copying code into correct places in React app.
-So that page looks the same as regular version of portolio.
+The page should look the same as regular version of portolio.
   * Take advantage of React features to eliminate code repetition and make site more easily maintainable.
 * Original project (non-React version) goals:
   * Design my own unique portfolio page